About Us and Who We Are

-We have shot more than 600 events and weddings over the years, worked on television shows and produced feature films.
+We are award winning filmmakers, have worked Academy Award winning actors and we have shot more than 1,000 events and weddings over the years, worked on television shows and produced feature films.
 Recent awards include being voted the #1 Photography and Videography Company in Los Angeles by Thumbtack for 2015, the 2016 Best of the Knot for Videography and Photography, and the 2015 Best of Huntington Beach in Video Production.

 If you choose to complete the quizzes and assignments for each course, you can earn individual course certificates as well as program certification in a field of emphasis.

 Film, Media, Photography, More!

 Professional courses and programs in a variety of film and media arts for the casual hobbyist or the hopeful professional looking to refine and hone their skills.

 While the courses are designed to be completed in four days, you can work at your own pace, revisit specific lessons and units, and track your progress toward completion.